Here's expressed by the host of this show, documented to be almost always, always right 99.7% of the time.

 Hello.

-I work in a small outfit in Galita, California.
+I work in a small outfit in Goleta, California.

-They're laying off me and the rest of our crew due to the high cost of the Obamacare mandate and the Why are they moving up in trade that went in uh from uh Jerry Brown's thing?
+They're laying off me and the rest of our crew due to the high cost of the Obamacare mandate and the stop in trade that went in from Jerry Brown's thing.

 Because it costs too much per worker to keep the facility open here in California.